 The FS Group is an organisationally complex entity consisting of several companies spread over several countries.
 In this context, to ensure compliance with ethical and responsible business conduct and to protect the integrity of the organisation, it is necessary to structure a solid system of regulations, procedures and company tools.
-Fostering a corporate culture based on integrity, ethics, transparency and compliance is crucial to governing complexity, fostering informed decision-making.
+Fostering a corporate culture based on integrity, ethics, transparency and compliance is crucial to governing complexity, fostering informed decisionmaking.
 An organisation of such a large size, which boasts a large number of partners in its value chain and, in general, a wide audience of stakeholders to deal with, has the need to manage controversial situations and conflicts of interest, as well as to discourage all forms of corruption, at all organisational levels.
 A conduct of business oriented by values of ethics and integrity allows the organisation to prevent the effects arising from any possible instance of non-compliance with national and international regulations and standards or from the inconsistency of its business relations with the Group's company rules, strengthening a relationship of trust with its stakeholders that is achieved through the creation of an appropriate company culture.
-From this belief stems the increasing adoption of policies and tools, e.g., anti-corruption, which are strongly supported in the Group, including through the use of employee incentive policies.
+From this belief stems the increasing adoption of policies and tools, e.g., anticorruption, which are strongly supported in the Group, including through the use of employee incentive policies.

-Material IROs Concentrat Time Own operations Horizon Impacts Impacts on corporate culture • ✓ X Medium-term Impacts on company culture on compliance and legality and compliance with the provisions of the internal control system ● ✓ × Medium-term Risks Litigation with counterparties (suppliers, customers, staff, bodies, associations, communities, etc.) X X Medium-term Critical issues in relations with institutional stakeholders × Short-term Medium-term Active and passive breaches of contract Short-term Medium-term Non-/partial compliance with legislation, regulations and standards × Short-term Medium-term Non-compliance of contractual clauses with company rules/procedures X Medium-term Opportunities New incentive systems to strengthen the achievement of sustainability goals × Medium-term Stronger stakeholder engagement X Medium-term
+Material IROs Concentrati ion Time Horizon Upstream Own operations Downstream Impacts Impacts on corporate culture • 🗸 x Medium-term Impacts on company culture on compliance and legality and compliance with the provisions of the internal control system ${lackbdar}$ x Medium-term Risks Litigation with counterparties (suppliers, customers, staff, bodies, associations, communities, etc.) x x Medium-term Critical issues in relations with institutional stakeholders x Short-term, Medium-term Active and passive breaches of contract x Short-term, Medium-term Non-/partial compliance with legislation, regulations and standards х Short-term, Medium-term Non-compliance of contractual clauses with company rules/procedures х Medium-term Opportunities New incentive systems to strengthen the achievement of sustainability goals х Medium-term Stronger stakeholder engagement x Medium-term